 Supplying a beautiful carpet that meets the needs of consumers is the first goal of manufacturers.
 The raw materials that go into that product not only determine its cost, but also the ultimate consumer experience.
 Since 2008, there has been an escalation in worldwide raw material costs that has widened the spread between nylon and polyester as a fiber for carpet.
 Polyester has definitely grown in the carpet market and will continue to affect the industry going forward.

-Currently there is ten times the amount of polyester available than nylon.
+Currently there are ten times as much polyester available as nylon.
 This is unlikely to change, because there is a limited capacity worldwide for caprolactam.
 Caprolactam is the petroleum chemical used to make nylon.
 Fiber statistics clearly show the trend.
-In 1982, nylon was dominate face fiber in carpet at 82 percent.
+In 1982, nylon was the dominant face fiber in carpet at 82 percent.
 However, that had fallen to 55.2 percent in 2010.
 The 2010 statistics showed that nylon was followed by polyester at 26 percent and polypropylene at 19 percent.
 Polyester could be on its way to becoming the dominant fiber in the carpet industry.
 The way that the industry makes yarn from fiber is also part of that change.
-This change had been in development but was accelerated by the overall recession of the past four years.
+This change has been in development but was accelerated by the overall recession of the past four years.
 In 2005, the industry was selling roughly 3 billion pounds of fiber.
 Just under 1 billion of that was staple fiber.
 However, advances in extrusion technology have produced products that can take the place of a lot of staple at lower costs.
 Today the industry sits at something around 2 billion annual pounds and less than 10 percent of that remains as staple.